gdobler/parqa/311/ONTOLOGY/README.md

 - [X] All 311 calls from NYC Open Data portal were collected
 - [X] They were joined into one dataframe, and filtered by **Agency == DPR** and **Location not in (Streers, Streets/Curbs) ** (as we are interested in DPR proprty only).
 This resulted in ... calls from 2010 til now  (TBD)
 - [X] All **Facility Name** values vere deduped, unique values were saved as a left part of ontlogy (ontology in this case is marely key:value table)
 - [X] On the other hand, park properties datasets were collected.
-Due to specifics of 311 calls, I had to collect all different types of properties frop open sources, such as **recreation centers, school playgrounds, golf courses, playgrounds, parks, beaches, pools** (links to be defined).
+Due to specifics of 311 calls, I had to collect all different types of properties frop open sources, such as **recreation centers, school playgrounds, golf courses, playgrounds, parks, beaches, pools** [List of sources](SOURCES.md).
 - [X] Each dataset was parsed (most of them available as XML, few (recreation centers and golf courses) were geocoded using google API and checked manually.
 - [X] Again, each dataset was spatially joined (using their centroids) with Park District boundaries.
 [Notebooks](wrangling_DPR/dpr_add_parkDistrict/)
 - [X] Then, list of unique 311 locations (left part of ontology) was checked against names in datasets in several steps [Notebook](Ontology2.0.ipynb):